Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: The Smoothness Expansion

 Since we have chosen our wavefunction to be rotationally symmetric, $|\phi|^2$ can be pulled out of the $\Omega_{\rr}$ integral, and we get

-The smoothness corrections are greater for a narrower wave function.
-For wavefunctions with nontrivial angular dependence other $\bar{S}$ terms can contribute, however for a central interaction the ground state will have spherical symmetry and the smoothness correction only involves $\sbar{2,0}$, though the kernel $\kbar{2,0}$ will not in general be proportional to $|\phi|^2$ as it is in the Gaussian case.
+The smoothness corrections are greater for a narrower wavefunction.
+For wavefunctions with nontrivial angular dependence other $\bar{S}$ terms can contribute, however for a real central interaction the ground state wavefunction will have spherical symmetry and can be chosen to be real.
+Thus in this case the smoothness correction will only involve $\sbar{2,0}$ until fourth order, though the kernel $\kbar{2,0}$ will not in general be proportional to $|\phi|^2$ as it is in the Gaussian case.